Are there 9 or 10 Snark Hunters?

-Most readers of The Hunting of the Snark assume that the Snark hunting party consists of ten members.
-However, probably for a good reason, only nine members can be seen in Henry Holiday’s illustrations to Lewis Carroll’s ballad.
-Actually, I really think that the Snark hunting party consists of nine members only.
-But if you, as almost everybody else, prefer ten Snark hunters, that’s fine too.
-Lewis Carroll gave you (and me) a choice, incidentally(?) in the 9th and the 10th line of his tragicomedy.
+However, probably for a good reason, only 9 members can be seen in Henry Holiday’s illustrations (engraved by Joseph Swain) to Lewis Carroll’s ballad.
+Since 1876 almost all Snark readers have accepted that there seems to be no Boots in any of Holiday’s illustrations.
+I think that the Snark hunting party consists of 9 members only (including the Beaver).
+But if you, as almost everybody else, prefer 10 Snark hunters, that’s fine too.
+Lewis Carroll gave us a choice – incidentally or intentionally in the 9th and the 10th line of his tragicomedy.

 Let us take all the crew members in order of their introduction: